gregoryjsmith/expense-check-code-challenge/README.md

 ### Stage 2

 Now we need to be able to fetch a list of colors from the server and render them in the swatch.
-Please implement the color swatch widget to render colors to the user as outlined in the description.Please keep in mind that we are interested in extensibility (stage 3 focusses on this).
+Please implement the color swatch widget to render colors to the user as outlined in the description.
+Please keep in mind that we are interested in extensibility (stage 3 focusses on this).

 ### Stage 3

 After we delivered the solution to stage 2 to the teams, we found that one of the teams uses a strange representation of the RGB color space, BRGB.
 BRGB stores the red, green, and blue components as values between 0 and 10000 (inclusive).
-The team has asked about how they can easily extend your implementation to include the BRGB color space.Imagine you're a member of the team using BRGB and implement the extension.
+The team has asked about how they can easily extend your implementation to include the BRGB color space.
+Imagine you're a member of the team using BRGB and implement the extension.

+## Notes

-## Notes * Usage of external libraries is entirely up to you,
+* Usage of external libraries is entirely up to you,

 # Appendices